Teesside: Ammonia

-The chemical industry was established at Billingham in 1918 by the Government for the production of synthetic ammonia, with its intended use being the manufacture of munitions during the Great War.
+In 1918, the chemical industry was established at Billingham by the Government for the production of synthetic ammonia, for the manufacture of munitions during the Great War.
 The 700 acre Grange Farm at Billingham was chosen for the site.
-However, by the time the plant opened the war was over and its manufacturing techniques outdated.
-It was taken over by Brunner Mond in 1920 and manufactured synthetic ammonia and fertilisers.
-Brunner Mond merged with other large scale chemical manufacturers in 1926 to form Imperial Chemical Industries (ICI).
+By the time the plant opened the war was over, and its manufacturing techniques outdated.
+In 1920, it was taken over by Brunner Mond and manufactured synthetic ammonia and fertilisers.
+In 1926, Brunner Mond merged with other large scale chemical manufacturers to form Imperial Chemical Industries (ICI).

 Sulphuric acid and fertilisers

 Teesside's first chemical works was when Robert Wilson produced sulfuric acid and fertilisers at Urlay Nook near Egglescliffe in 1833.

 In 1928, anhydrite was mined from below Billingham for making sulfuric acid, a component for detergent and fertilizer manufacturing.
 Ammonia and fertiliser works are operated by CF Fertilisers.

 Plastics and nylon

 Billingham's plastic manufacturing began in 1934.
 This was one of the earliest sites in the world where large-scale manufacture of these materials took place.
 Another chemical plant was established the following year to make oil and petrol from creosote and coal by a process called hydrogenation.
-In 1946 another large chemical works opened on Teesside at Wilton, on the south side of the River Tees.
-Further lands were purchased by ICI in 1962 at Seal Sands, where land had been reclaimed from the sea, becoming the third large-scale chemical manufacturing site on Teesside.
+In 1946, another large chemical works opened on Teesside at Wilton, on the south side of the River Tees.
+In 1962, further lands were purchased by ICI at Seal Sands, where land had been reclaimed from the sea, becoming the third large-scale chemical manufacturing site on Teesside.

 Today all three Teesside chemical sites at Billingham, Wilton, and Seal Sands remain in use for large-scale chemical manufacture by the members of the Northeast of England Process Industry Cluster (NEPIC), and plastics and polymers continue to be manufactured there by Lotte Chemicals(PET), SABIC (HDPE), Victrex (PEEK) and Lucite International (Perspex).
 Nylon 66 manufacture ceased on Teesside in 2008 with the Invista manufacturing unit closed.